johnmclaughlin/video-course-app/devNotes.md

 3. User management

 MISC
-1. [ done ] Setup extral access with NGROK
+1. [ done ] Setup external access with NGROK
     a.
 Remember to update Google OAUTH when resetting NGROK